 Image no longer available

-1. With right foot on top of a box and left foot on the ground, step up onto the box by driving all of your weight through the right foot, keeping knee over laces, body traveling directly upwards.
+1. With right foot on top of a box and left foot on the ground, step up onto the box by driving all your weight through the right foot, keeping knee over laces, body traveling directly upward.

 5. Then switch sides.